pytools4dart/pytools4dart/pytools4dart/data/README.md

 It contains Leaf Area Density (m2/m3), i.e. UF in DART.

-Courtesy to Gregoire Vincent (gregoire.vincent@ird.fr) for the processing.
+Courtesy of Gregoire Vincent (gregoire.vincent@ird.fr) for the processing.

 # Can_Cab_Car_CBrown.tif